Smart Ways to Back Up iPhone With and Without iTunes

 - Now, you can select the type of data that you wish to backup.
 If you want, you can take a complete backup of your device as well.
 From here, you can also view or alter the location where the backup would be saved.
 Click on the “Backup” button to continue.

-- Sit back for a few minutes as the application will take a backup of the selected data.
-Once the process is completed, you will be notified.
+- Sit back for a few minutes as the application will backup selected data types.
+Once the process is over, you will be notified with a message.

 How to restore your iPhone backup since it is backed up to your computer?
 Here are the steps to follow.